 A beach that stretches along the coast for five and a half miles (while the island only measures at six miles long); some reefs perfect for fishing, snorkeling, and diving; and a historic cove are about the extent of the attractions available to tourists who visit this island.
 It may not seem like much, but for those who travel to Great Guana Cay, the lack of things to do is what they find so appealing.

-There are an abundance of beaches to visit on and near the island.
-Snorkeling is available at some of the beaches, for visitors who enjoy the underwater scene.
-You can click on each beach name for a detailed article concerning that particular location.
+There are a large selection of beaches to choose from on and near the island.
+Snorkeling is available at several locations, for those who enjoy the underwater scene.
+Click on the name of the beach to read a detailed article concerning that particular location.

-Do you want to enjoy part of your vacation outside?
-You may be happy to learn the island has an interesting nature preserve nearby.
+Do you want to spend part of your vacation seeing the local flaura and fauna?
+You might be happy to find out that the island has an interesting nature preserve nearby.

 |Fowl Cays National Park||Nature Sanctuary/Wildlife Reserve||0.5 mi.
 North-Northwest of Central Fowl Cay||Fowl Cay|

-Although most tourists come for the beautiful water and coastline, that isn't the only way to experience the area's natural beauty.
+Even though most vacationers come for the beautiful water and coastline, those aren't the only way to experience the area's natural beauty.
 One such example is.
-It is located on Great Abaco, Southeast of Great Guana Cay.
+It is located within Great Abaco, Southeast of Great Guana Cay.

-Visitors can also spend some time in a couple of parks near Great Guana Cay.
+Visitors can also visit a couple of parks near Great Guana Cay.

-If you enjoy tropical vegetation, consider visiting Byrle Patterson Memorial Garden, which is situated in Hopetown, Southeast of Great Guana Cay.
+To surround yourself with beautiful tropical vegetation, you might want to visit Byrle Patterson Memorial Garden, which is located in Hopetown, Southeast of Great Guana Cay.
 A great change of pace from beaches and shopping, Byrle Patterson Memorial Gardens offer all who visit a relaxing walk through the maintained gardens of trees and plants.
 While today the gardens are simply a nice walk, they were originally built around 1850 in memory of those who died during a cholera epidemic.

 |Byrle Patterson Memorial Garden||Botanical Garden||0.1 mi.
 South-Southwest of Central Hopetown|